Demand first — UX second

-The project is an e-wallet that allows users to buy, keep, and transfer their cryptocurrency assets, as well as exchange cryptocurrencies within one service.
+The project is a digital wallet cryptocurrency that allows users to buy, keep, and transfer their cryptocurrency assets, as well as exchange cryptocurrencies within one service.
 The client came to use with a working MVP that had a basic interface built upon a Themeforest template (such templates are used for websites created with the help of WordPress).
 Besides the app, they had a simply designed landing page.

 By the end of August 2020, the client knew there was a call for his app — that’s why he decided to upgrade it by developing a well-thought-out UI/UX design and a proper landing page.
 When the client began looking for an agency that would successfully meet his needs, he lucked into a relatable reference: the UI/UX design of Fintarget which is an app for investing.
 The app caught the eye thanks to the easy-to-get interface we created to help newbies in the investment field.
 The client was impressed by our approach to solving problems.

 At first, the task seemed pretty simple — to redesign the service.
 However, it turned out to be much more difficult: there was a bunch of new features that required reforming screens, so we had to give the service architecture a makeover.

 We decomposed the project into small tasks, planned the sprints, and started with UX design.
 But something went wrong, and we got stuck.
 When it is about a niche product (no one can deny the cryptocurrency wallet development is not a subject people discuss at lunch), you need to have a proper understanding of it.
 Most people associate cryptocurrency with mining and a sharp increase in bitcoin but in fact, it has a lot of pitfalls and nuances that require digging deep into the niche to be clear.
 We didn’t have such a background, so it was impossible to work in sprints.

 It’s misleading to think that you can spend a whole week working on the interface of an app that causes you a lot of questions.